67 Tv Production jobs in the United States

 Additional Information

-This position is required to be performed full-time from an NBCUniversal-designated worksite.
+This position is required to be performed on-site from an NBCUniversal-designated worksite.

 This position is eligible for company sponsored benefits, including medical, dental and vision insurance, 401(k), paid leave, tuition reimbursement, and a variety of other discounts and perks.
 Learn more about the benefits offered by NBCUniversal by visiting the Benefits page ( of the Careers website.
 Salary range: $105,000-$130,000 (bonus eligible).